Mennonite K Triple A bean

 In stock

 Plant after last frost; soil must be warm or seed will rot.
-If growing on corn, wait to plant until corn is about 3” tall, or two weeks after corn is planted.
-Darker coloured seeds usually germinate better in cooler soil.
-Sow 1” deep.
-Space bush beans 2-4” apart and pole beans in pairs 8” apart, with 8” between pairs if climbing twine, or in groups of 3-4 around single poles 1’ apart.
-Pick green beans before seeds start swelling, shelly beans when seeds are full size but before pods dry, and dry beans when pods are fully dry; seed must be dry enough to not dent with a fingernail for storage.
-Dry beans can be further dried on a tarp, then threshed by dancing on them and winnowing away the chaff.
+Sow bush beans 1” deep, 3” apart in rows 2′ apart.
+Pick dry beans when pods are fully dry; seed must be dry enough to not dent with a fingernail for storage.
+You can also cut whole plants and dry them that way.
+Dry beans can be further dried on a tarp, then threshed by treading on them and winnowing away the chaff.